chiwalfrm/v4dydxexamples/createupgradejson/README.md

-These scripts create the json file to upgrade markets (e.g. from ISOLATED to CROSS, and/or change the liquidity tier) Put all files in a directory and then run ```upgradecrossmarkets.sh```.
+These scripts create the json file to upgrade markets (e.g. from ISOLATED to CROSS, and/or change the liquidity tier)<br>
+Put all files in a directory and then run ```upgradecrossmarkets.sh```.

 See ```liquiditytiers.txt``` for a complete list of all liquidity tiers.